arcas59/super-asteroids-super-spacewar/en/ch2.md

 it will be easier for us to find them and use them as long we are building the game.

 Everything in games are objects that we connect together in a common program.
-In our program we want to be able to know what object is with a quick glimpse.
+In our program we want to be able to know what object is what with a quick glimpse.
 It is important to have a well structured hierarchy and a consistent naming methodology.
 There is no an universal rule in the way we structure game assets, for the tutorial we use one among many but as you build more games, you will follow your own conventions with which you feel the more comfortable.